verlok/vanilla-lazyload/README.md

 ### Scrolling panel

-> **When to use**: when your scrolling container is not the main browser window, but a scrolling container.
+> **Use case**: when your scrolling container is not the main browser window, but a scrolling container.

 HTML